Wintrust Financial (WTFC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Wintrust Financial’s EPS grew at an astounding 17.4% compounded annual growth rate over the last five years, higher than its 10.6% annualized revenue growth.
+Wintrust Financial’s EPS grew at a spectacular 17.3% compounded annual growth rate over the last five years, higher than its 10.6% annualized revenue growth.
 However, we take this with a grain of salt because its efficiency ratio didn’t improve and it didn’t repurchase its shares, meaning the delta came from factors we consider non-core or less sustainable over the long term.

 Wintrust Financial Trailing 12-Month EPS (Non-GAAP)